How to block (defederate) a server on Mastodon

 ↩ Back to the front page

-You can give your Mastodon server’s website interface a unique appearance by using the Custom CSS feature:
+If you’re familiar with using CSS, or if you have access to ready-made CSS code, you can give your Mastodon server’s website interface a new look through the Custom CSS feature:

 1. Log into your server’s website using the admin account